wvleak/yul-token-contracts/README.md

-# ERC20 Token in pure Yul
+# ERC721 and ERC20 Token Standards in pure Yul

-This is an implementation of the [eip-20](https://eips.ethereum.org/EIPS/eip-20) specification in pure Yul.
+This is an implementation of the [eip-20](https://eips.ethereum.org/EIPS/eip-20) and [eip-721](https://eips.ethereum.org/EIPS/eip-721) specifications in pure Yul.

-(ERC721 implementation on progress)

 ## Running tests